gquiring/MorphingClockQ/README.md

+This is a remix of Harry's Morphing Clock that includes weather like temperature, wind and humidity.
+The project requires an ESP8266.
+All other hardware required is in the .ino source.

+If you already have the Morphing Clock installed prior to May 2024 you must wipe your flash memory.
+From the Tools menu, select Erase Flash-All flash settings.
+The config file has changed requiring this one time only to wipe it.

-Make sure from the board manager you select is 2.7.x for the ESP8266, any 3.x version will not compile.
+Please note when installing the board manager for the ESP8266 you must install the old version 2.7.4.
+Newer versions will NOT compile.

-I made a zip file with all the libraries required for this project on [Google Drive](https://drive.google.com/file/d/1cQjsZGft_tuw0jCCs2JDoIu5awqr7lbc/)

-Visit [OpenWeather](https://openweathermap.org/) to get a free account for your weather API key.
-This is mandatory for the weather to work.

-Build instructions are on [Youtube](https://youtu.be/5IvTE6gUA08)
+Due to the change with OpenWeatherMap requiring a new API call and your account must have a credit card on file ((starting June 2024) I have desided to discontinue using their service.
+The weather code has been completely rewritten to be more flexible with multiple weather services.
+It currently supports WeatherAPI, WeatherBit.io, PirateWeather, OpenMeteo and WeatherUnlocked.
+I can add more weather services as long as they don't require a SSL connection and the JSON string is not huge.

 Edit the paramsEDITMEFIRST.h file (which needs to be renamed to params.h).
-You must setup your SSID and password.
+You must setup your SSID, password and weather location.

+I highly recommend starting with weather service OpenMeteo which is service 4.
+This service requires no account or API key.
+It's the easiest way to get your weather setup.
+Depending on the weather service you use your location can be zip/postal code or lat/long.

 Daylight savings time not working for USA locations.
 It requires editing the NTPClientLib (more details in the .ino).

-Fixed the morphing problem when the hour changed, it now morphs all the digits, much cooler looking.

-Added/modified the following features:
-Fixed the checking the weather delay which in turn fixed the morphing problem with the seconds.

-Display weather text ie - Cloudy instead of using icons, I found the icons confusing to decipher.
-It's on toggle, you can choose what you like.

-Show wind and humidity alternately displayed every 10 seconds.

-Day of week to the dateline.
-FYI it's hardcoded for Sun being the first day of week.

-Replaced 0 wind with CALM display.

-Color palette options.
-You can pick from several different palettes on the web interface.

-Leading zero removed from the date display.

-Modifed the Tiny font for the 1 digit.
-It was a straight line down and looked weird.

-Added urldecode function to remove the special characters from web entries.
-They were being written to the config file which caused issues.

-Lots of new options on the web interface.

-Fixed the config file getting corrupted.
-Overall this area needed a lot of work, the code was not referencing the correct variables.

-Modifed the NTP code in the main loop to compile, the version I had refused to compile with any version of NTPClientLib I tried.
+Instead of searching for all the libraries I made a Zip file on Google Drive for an easier install.
+The link is in the .ino source.

 Credits:
 This version of Hari's Morphing clock is from several remix versions including timz3818.
 They all did a nice job enhancing this cool clock - Thank you!